Pathoschild/smapi-mod-dump/source/Deep Woods/docs/README.md

 - **Danger with Great Rewards**
 The deeper you go, the more there is to discover.
 But the forest can be ruthless.
 Strong and fast monsters, unique infested levels, and more dangers are waiting for you.

-- **Mysticism and Lore**
-A compelling story about magic and greed is in the works.
-You may find certain hints and story elements already, but no big spoilers until the full story releases in the future.

 #### Support the Mod!

 [🍵 Ko-Fi](https://www.ko-fi.com/maxmakesmods)